-A 2011 study showed that a polyherbal formulation in powder form containing isabgol husk, senna extract and triphala extract was an effective, safe and non-habit-forming herbal laxative formulation for the management of constipation.
+A 2011 study showed that a polyherbal formulation in powder form containing isabgol husk, senna extract and triphala extract was an effective, safe and non-habit-forming herbal laxative formulation for constipation relief.
 (9) Results of another study showed that triphala (300 mg/kg) has a considerable and reliable effect in reducing colitis in rats.
 They attributed the positive effect on colitis to its abundant presence of flavonoids and high antioxidant activity.
 (10)

 3. Weight Loss

 There is no shortage of triphala weight loss articles to be read, but can triphala really help with weight loss or is it just hype?
 Since triphala can encourage regular bowel movements, it makes sense that it could help with weight management and studies are proving triphala’s ability to fight obesity.